Artist in Focus: John Salt

 Salt's technique and style developed throughout the early seventies.
 He increasingly used an airbrush instead of a spray gun as well as stencils to obtain the detail and precision he sought.
 His subject matter also broadened, although he continued to feature exterior shots of worn vehicles, he began to include pick-up trucks and mobile homes too.

-‘General Store, Charlotteville, NY’ 2012 Watercolour on paper, 34.2 x 52.7 cm
+‘General Store, Charlotteville, NY, 2012' watercolour on paper, 34.2 x 52.7 cm

 Salt returned to the UK in 1978 where he continues to live and work today, his work still features American scenes however, he said “I think in a way it [America] has that removed quality I quite like, and also the light is much sharper, you get incredibly clear light, much harder, it's much softer in Britain, it doesn't quite have that edge – edge in every way, in light and subject matter."